RHS Malvern Spring Festival

 Giant Welly

-This year, the Giant Welly has been decorated by local artist, Amanda Steer with a climate and biodiversity focused design, to complement this year’s Festival theme of ‘Gardening for Change’.
+In 2024, the Giant Welly was decorated by local artist, Amanda Steer with a climate and biodiversity focused design, to complement the Festival theme of ‘Gardening for Change’.

-The Giant Welly is on a tour of garden centres across the three counties to promote RHS Malvern, and will end this as the Floral Marquee centre piece at the showground.
-You’ll find it nestled under a downpour of beautiful blooms suspended from the rafters, created by design supremo Jonathan Moseley.
+The Giant Welly went on a tour of garden centres across the three counties to promote RHS Malvern, and ended this as the Floral Marquee centre piece at the showground.
+It was nestled under a downpour of beautiful blooms suspended from the rafters, created by design supremo Jonathan Moseley.

 About the Artist